 Tempo.
 Our music curators think in terms of fast, medium and slow tempos.
 Some Brandi Music™ channel names will give you clues to help you find the desired tempo.
 Easy Instrumentals are slower than Bright Instrumentals.
 Peaceful is slower yet.
 A study published in the Journal of Marketing found that faster background music can cause shoppers to pick up their tempo as they shop, doing less browsing (and buying) (Millman, 1982).
 Another vote for easier, lighter music.

-Instrumental vs. vocal.
+With lyrics or without?
 Instrumental music is often less complicated than vocal music and does a better job of staying in the background.
-Instrumental music is associated with reduced stress.
-Brandi Music™ lets you blend channels, so you can play an occasional vocal song as a test.
+Calming music with just instruments has long been associated with reduced stress.
+Idea: Brandi Music™ lets you blend channels, so you can play an occasional vocal song as a test.

 Log in and experiment with music.
 Brandi Music™ offers 70 channels, so there’s much to discover.
 For a preview of channels, visit https://brandimusic.com/music-for-business/channels/.